 The work of this research project was distributed over many places and many people.
 The persons named on the title page were originally principal investigators, research assistants and a subcontractor team of economists, but grew to share in the work as colleagues as the project developed.
 Gary Sakihara served as programmer and is responsible for a major portion of the data processing for both the UH and CEC staff.
-Howard E. Freeman, Director of the Institue for Social Science Research, UCLA, David A. Ward, Department of Criminal Justice Studies, University of Minnesota, and Kenneth Polk, Department of Sociology, University of Oregon were consultants at the early stages of the work.
-Leon Leiberg and Dennis Young, LEAA consultants, provided helpful criticism of early plans.
-Our colleagues Earl Babbie and Jay Palmore, at the Sociology Department, University of Hawaii, and James Dannemiller of the Survey Research Office, gave us freely of their counsel.
+Howard E. Freeman, Director of the Institute for Social Science Research, UCLA, David A. Ward, Department of Criminal Justice Studies, University of Minnesota, and Kenneth Polk, Department of Sociology, University of Oregon were consultants at the early stages of the work.
+Our colleagues at the Sociology Department, University of Hawaii, Earl Babbie, Jay Palmore, and James Dannemiller of the Survey Research Office, gave us freely of their counsel.
 The project profited from but was not always able to heed their advice.
 Field work on the national survey of private organizations was under the direction of Freeman and Eve Fielder of ISSR.
 Data collection in Boston was coordinated by Kassebaum and Mary Kurtz with the assistance of Gordon Lewin, Frank Moss and Ralph Thomas III.
 Seldin coordinated data collection in Dade County with Deanna Cournoyer and Arlene Krambour.
 Peter Meyer of Pennsylvania State University was a consultant to CEC during this phase; he took part in developing the interview guide and also took part in the Miami interviewing.
 Nelligan was in residence in San Francisco and was assisted by Paul Amato, Marjorie Little, and Harvey Siegel.
 Takeuchi was in charge of field work in Madison, with assistance from David Bauman, Rebecca Grinney, Charles Miller, and Steven Weiss.
-Monkman and Wayson conducted detailed interviews with six organizations in each of the cities of Boston, Madison, and San Francisco.
+Monkman and Wayson conducted detailed interviews with six organizations in Boston, Madison, and San Francisco.

-Others with whom conversations and interviews have been very helpful include: Kenneth L. Babb, San Francisco Bail Project; Perry Baker, Wisconsin Division of Corrections; Joyce Clements, Berkeley, California; Anna Cox, California Department of Corrections; David Fogel, Illinois Law Enforcement Commission; Lawrence J. Funk, San Francisco Mayor's Criminal Justice Council; Charles Hill, Wisconsin Council on Criminal Justice; Rogers Hoffman, San Francisco Coordinating Council on Drug Abuse; John Irwin, San Francisco State University; Cornell L. James, Data Processing Division, Dade County Comprehensive Drug Program: Paul Kusuda, Wisconsin Division of Corrections; Daniel LeClair, Massachusetts Department of Corrections; Hans Mattick, University of Illinois Chicago Circle; Glen E. Morrison, San Francisco Mayor's Criminal Justice Council; Edmund Muth, Manpower Services, Illinois Law Enforcement Commission; Jiri Nehnevajsa, University of Pittsburg; Lloyd Ohlin, Harvard Law School; Renwick N. Riley, U.S. Bureau of Prisons; Clifford Roach, Wisconsin Division of Corrections; James Robison, Criminology Research, Inc.; Andrew Rutherford, Yale University; William Schlecht, Wisconsin State Probation and Parole (Dane County); Jeffrey Silbert, Criminal Justice Planning Unit (Dade County); George Torney, San Francisco Bureau of Alcoholism; Mike Trott, Parole and Community Services Division, California Department of Corrections; Franklin Zimring, University of Chicago Law School.
+Others with whom conversations and interviews have been very helpful include: Kenneth L. Babb, San Francisco Bail Project; Perry Baker, Wisconsin Division of Corrections; Joyce Clements, Berkeley, California; Anna Cox, California Department of Corrections; David Fogel, Illinois Law Enforcement Commission; Lawrence J. Funk, San Francisco Mayor's Criminal Justice Council; Charles Hill, Wisconsin Council on Criminal Justice; Rogers Hoffman, San Francisco Coordinating Council on Drug Abuse; John Irwin, San Francisco State University; Cornell L. James, Data Processing Division, Dade County Comprehensive Drug Program; Paul Kusuda, Wisconsin Division of Corrections; Daniel LeClair, Massachusetts Department of Corrections; Hans Mattick, University of Illinois Chicago Circle; Glen E. Morrison, San Francisco Mayor's Criminal Justice Council; Edmund Muth, Manpower Services, Illinois Law Enforcement Commission; Jiri Nehnevajsa, University of Pittsburg; Lloyd Ohlin, Harvard Law School; Renwick N. Riley, U.S. Bureau of Prisons; Clifford Roach, Wisconsin Division of Corrections; James Robison, Criminology Research, Inc.; Andrew Rutherford, Yale University; William Schlecht, Wisconsin State Probation and Parole (Dane County); Jeffrey Silbert, Criminal Justice Planning Unit (Dade County); George Torney, San Francisco Bureau of Alcoholism; Mike Trott, Parole and Community Services Division, California Department of Corrections; Franklin Zimring, University of Chicago Law School.